Ajay19925/CodePath_AndroidDevelopment/README.md

 The following **optional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [X] Changed App name from 'HelloWorld' to 'FirstAndroidApp'

 ## Video Walkthrough